What is the Law Regarding Employment in Louisville?

 Anti-Discrimination laws in Louisville

-The laws applicable for citizens of Louisville usually make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Louisville residents must follow laws which prohibit employer discrimination against members of various classes.
-These classes include age, gender, race, religion, disability, and national origin.
+The laws applicable for citizens of Louisville generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
+Residents of Louisville are regulated by laws which make it illegal to discriminate against members of certain categories.
+These categories include race, age, gender, national origin, disability, and religion.